 Also interesting is how VR and AR could influence athlete training.
 Some coaching teams are using technology from companies like Beyond Sport and Strivr to virtually put their athletes into decision-making situations as part of training.
 With no sports organisation wanting to be left behind by the competition, 2018 could be the year that VR makes a real impact on training.

 Streaming to become smarter

 Some of the US and Europe’s most high-profile broadcasters had seen their viewing figures drop drastically over the past year.
-Having paid out record fees for the rights to stream the likes of the Premier League, NBA or the NFL, broadcasters have found their viewers courted by online-only streaming services, both illegal and legal.
+Having paid out record fees for the rights to stream the likes of the Premier League, NBA, NFL, and the upcoming Qatar World Cup, broadcasters have found their viewers courted by online-only streaming services, both illegal and legal.

 2018 will see these over-the-top services proliferate further, and traditional sports streaming services will have to become smarter to counter the growing threat from illegal streams and social media sites.
 Providers like iTunes, Netflix, Vimeo On Demand and Amazon Instant Video allow customers to pay for individual pieces of content, and many are suggesting that sports streaming go down a similar route, with packages specific to a user’s preferred team, for example, set to become available.
 The battle for viewers will only ramp up in 2018, and traditional providers may be forced to change their models in the face of competition.

 Players of all kinds are facing a future in which tech will increasingly monitor all their moves.
 This will have a big impact on how these players live, practice, prepare, interact with fans and management, and perform.
 Increasing data will be generated and analysed to offer useful insights: from nutritional consumption and sleeping pattern to breathing, heart rate and pace while participating.